MartinP460/MartinP460/README.md

 My tech stack for frontend projects typically includes React, Next.js and TailwindCSS.

-I'm looking to gain some experience in the industry, so if you think I would be able to contribute to your company or project, don't hesitate to contact me at martin.polley460@gmail.com.
-Thanks!

 You can read more about me by visiting my [portfolio](https://www.martpol.dev/).

 <h3 align="left">Languages and tools</h3>